The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 But even the smartest consultants in the world can't fix the symptoms of a demand problem using supply-side tactics.

-So we shouldn’t be surprised that Boston Consulting Group concluded its consulting engagement by recommending doubling down on blockbuster works.
+So we shouldn’t be surprised that Boston Consulting Group resorted to a product-focused approach: doubling down on blockbuster works and cutting costs.

 Or should we?

-BCG’s own research has found that personalization can help companies grow revenue 10 percentage points faster annually.
-They have quite literally written the book on personalization in the age of AI.
+BCG’s own research has found that personalization—a proven demand-side strategy—can grow revenue 10 percentage points faster.
+They quite literally wrote the book on personalization in the age of AI.

 So why didn’t they recommend a personalization strategy for the Met?